anxious-aurelius/anxious-aurelius/README.md

 ## 💡 About Me

 I'm a tech enthusiast based in the UK with a Master’s degree in Advanced Computer Science.
 I enjoy building reliable systems, automating workflows, and exploring cloud-native technologies.
-I like learning by doing — you'll often find me experimenting at the terminal or reading technical blogs.
+I like learning by doing, you'll often find me experimenting at the terminal or reading technical blogs.

 - 🔧 Top Skills:
   ![Python](https://img.shields.io/badge/-Python-informational?style=flat&logo=python&logoColor=white)